gdbroman/broman.blog/_posts/2020-01-07-the-case-against-college.md

 Related: [What should you do with your life?](/what-should-you-do-with-your-life)

-## Argument #3 - College creates workers, not learners
+## Argument #3: College Creates Workers, Not Learners

 You graduate, get a job and tell yourself: